Tuesday, December 09, 2008

 THE LANDLORD (1970 United Artists) Starring Beau Bridges, Lee Grant, Diana Sands, Pearl Bailey, Lou Gossett Jr., Marki Bey, Robert Klein, Walter Brooke, Melvin Stewart.
 Directed by Hal Ashby.

-Beau Bridges is a poor little rich boy who decides it is finally time to leave the nest at age 29.
+Beau Bridges is a poor little rich boy who decides it is finally time to spread his wings at 29.
 He leaves his bluenose family behind to purchase a dilapidated Park Slope apartment house with the idea of evicting the mostly African-American tenants and turning the place into a giant bachelor pad.
 Beau doesn't get off to the best start: he is chased down the street while unpacking, extorted by a chain smoking 8 year old boy, and then finds himself staring down the barrel of Pearl Bailey's shotgun.
 But he eventually grows fond of his tenants and begins fixing the place up, to the consternation of his racist parents.
 He grows especially fond of activist Gossett's wife Diana Sands, formerly Miss Sepia of 1957 and now a hairstylist.
 While Gossett is in jail, Bridges and Sands share a one night stand in the aftermath of a rent party.
 Later, after Gossett is released, Sands discovers she is pregnant.

 Hal Ashby was one of the major directors of the 1970's (his other credits include BEING THERE, THE LAST DETAIL, HAROLD AND MAUDE and SHAMPOO) and THE LANDLORD fits right in with his other quirky projects from the get-go.
 Scriptwriter Bill Gunn helps create two surrealistic worlds seen through Bridges' eyes: his apartment building, and his family's home, which is loopier and even cartoonish.
 Aside from one rent party sequence with rapid-fire editing (a scene that may have influenced Spike Lee) in which Bridges hears from various directions what it's like to be black, there's little that could pass for lecturing.